In this article you will find:

 Nothing feels better like waking up in the morning and digging into a bowl of freshly cooked oatmeal, topped with a concoction of fresh fruits, peanut butter, and other nutritious add-ons.

 As a pet parent, you should know that it’s not unusual for your pup to share the same interest in what you are eating.
 But, can dogs eat oatmeal?
+It is nice to add to our dog's diet?
 Or are they better off munching on their favorite commercial dog food?

 CanIs Oatmeal Good for Dogs?